Alignment Rod Guide & FAQs

 Your Accuracy Solutions alignment rod is a precision instrument.
 Alignment Rods will bend!
 Be careful, especially when inserted in the rifle bore.
 A lot of leverage can be placed on the alignment rod by bumping it or pulling sideways.

-It is recommended to review YouTube videos of the correct use of alignment rods to verify suppressor alignment prior to first use.
+It is recommended to review our video of the correct use of alignment rods to verify suppressor alignment prior to first use.